mozilla/glean/docs/user/pings/baseline.md

 ## Description

 This ping is intended to provide metrics that are managed by the library itself, and not explicitly set by the application or included in the application's `metrics.yaml` file.
+No `baseline` ping is sent if the application crashes, with the data from before the crash.

 ## Scheduling